osososvos/TFB_PII_V1/README.md

     ```
 2. In the GUI, select a .docx file using the "Buscar" button.
 3. Click the "Anonimizar" button to process the file and save the redacted document.
+- Enhanced Visual Mode: If needed, click "Enhanced Visual Mode" to toggle a high-contrast, large-text mode for better visibility.
+- Help and About: Use the "Help" menu to access usage instructions and information about the application.

 ## Technologies